TediusTimmy/MazeDemo/README.md

 Infinite
 --------

 Currently, this is in work.
-Right now, it should run for around two weeks or so before crashing.
+Right now, it should run for around four weeks or so before crashing (if I did my math right THIS time).

 Three things solved so far, I think:
 * How do you solve an infinite maze without having all of the maze?
 Assuming that we are starting in the top-most, left-most corner: as we go out the layers of meta-maze in the fractal, we will eventually hit a layer where the only direction that we can go is either right or down.
 Which is to say that going the other direction provably cannot reach the bottom or right edges.
 Frequently, this is only one more layer.
 As soon as we can prove the direction we need to go, we don't need to generate any more layers, and can solve all intervening layers, and start working on the solution.